victor-chew/wakey-wakey-android-client/README.md

 For something as humble as an  alarm clock app, it actually turned out to be rather difficult to implement.
 I originally wanted to write it in Javascript using a toolkit such as Cordova, but after much research, it did not appear to be very feasible.
 There is a whole lot of platform-specific stuff to deal with, such as:

-* how to run periodically in the background to schedule alarams
+* how to run periodically in the background to schedule alarms

 * how to activate the alarm, even if the application is not in the foreground, or the phone is asleep